-Fourth and fifth graders participating in Shine Bright this fall are well into their community service projects.
+Fourth and fifth graders participating in Shine Bright completed community service projects this month by raising money or providing specific items for non-profit organizations.
 Shine Bright teaches and empowers kids to put empathy into action.
 Students are paired with a mentor from the school and given curriculum to identify their passions and who they want to help and create an actionable plan with start-up money to give back to the non-profit of their choice.
 Students are selected based on an application process in the fall and spring.

 Here are this year’s projects:

-Carlos: selling reusable grocery bags to reduce the number of plastic bags used.
+Carlos: sold reusable grocery bags to reduce the number of plastic bags used.
 Donating money to Rainforest Alliance & Amazon Aid Foundation

-Tessa: hosted a bake sale and will be volunteering with the Alice Fund
+Tessa: hosted a bake sale to benefit the Alice Fund

-Catherine: selling baked goods and hot chocolate to purchase tools for the Tennessee River Gorge Trust
+Catherine: sold baked goods and hot chocolate to purchase tools for the Tennessee River Gorge Trust

-Christopher: selling homemade dog biscuits and collecting dog & cat food for the Dalton Humane Society
+Christopher: sold homemade dog biscuits and collecting dog & cat food for the Dalton Humane Society

-Harriet: created and is selling Stump the Opossum shirts to "adopt" an opossum at Reflection Riding
+Harriet: created and sold Stump the Opossum shirts to "adopt" an opossum at Reflection Riding

 Grey: donated a basket to the auction at the Epilepsy Foundation event

-Mia: partnering with Austin Hatcher and is participating in the trimming the tree party to decorate the office
+Mia: partnered with Austin Hatcher and participated in the trimming the tree party to decorate the office

-Gabby: Selling baked goods to benefit the Hart Gallery
+Gabby: sold baked goods to benefit the Hart Gallery

-Lela Kate: Selling blankets & taking monetary donations for the Humane Society
+Lela Kate: sold blankets & collected donations for the Humane Society

-Nina: organized a river clean up to take place on November 16th for Tennessee River Rescue
+Nina: organized a river clean up for Tennessee River Rescue